cmaureir/progra-alma/lectures/week5/lecture18.rst

     reduce(function, iterable[, initializer])

-This function give the possibility to apply a function of two arguments to the items of the iterable, to obtain a final single value.
+This function gives the possibility to apply a function of two arguments to the items of the iterable, to obtain a final single value.

 The evaluation of the function is from left to right,